improving-minnesota/react-workshop/labs/lab-05-forms.md

 });
 ```

-- We need a way to get there, so let's add a button in the **Employees** component to navigate us to the create employee route.
+- Now, we need a way to get there.
+Let's add a button in the **Employees** component that navigates to the create employee route.

 - Open **client/src/components/employees.jsx**